 An introduction to the four core areas of linguistics--morphology, phonology, semantics, and syntax--and to transformational grammar and sociolinguistics.
 Spring.
-Prerequisite: ENGL 2301 or 2302.
+Prerequisites: ENGL 1301, 1302, and 2301 or 2302, or equivalent.
+It is strongly recommended that ENGL 3305 be completed prior to this course.